michalc/sqlite-s3-query/README.md

 ## Installation

+You can install sqlite-s3-query from [PyPI](https://pypi.org/project/sqlite-s3-query/) using pip.

 ```bash
 pip install sqlite_s3_query
 ```

+This will automatically install [HTTPX](https://www.python-httpx.org/), which is used to communicate with S3.
+A package often used to communciate with S3 from Python is [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html), but sqlite-s3-query does not use boto3.

 The libsqlite3 binary library is also required, but this is typically already installed on most systems.
-The earliest version of libsqlite3 known to work is 2012-12-12 (3.7.15).
+The earliest version of libsqlite3 known to work is 3.7.15 (2012-12-12).

 ## Usage